Back to blog

 surfer seo reviewsurfer seo pricingsurfer seo alternativessurfer seo featurescontent optimization tools

-Surfer excels at content optimization — but content scores mean little if the technical foundation underneath is broken.
+Surfer excels at content optimization, but content scores mean little if the technical foundation underneath is broken.

 High content scores and low technical health is a common pattern.
 Pages optimized by Surfer can still underperform if they have slow load times, broken internal links, or missing schema markup.

-✓ No credit card required·200+ checks·Up to 100K pages
+✓ No credit card required·200+ checks·GSC + GA4 + full-site crawl

-Sign up free and get 50% off every plan — no credit card required.
+Free plan — no credit card

 200+